 In other cases, mapping the custom control to an existing test object class does not provide adequate support, even though the test object class includes all of the necessary test object methods and identification properties.
-In these cases, you do not need to create a new test object class to support the custom control (steps 3 and 4), but you do need to create a Delphi extensibility unit that supports the test object methods and properties (steps 6 to 9).
+In these cases, you do not need to create a new test object class to support the custom control, but you do need to create a Delphi extensibility unit that supports the test object methods and properties.

 Decide which test object classes will represent your custom controls in UFT One tests and components.
 You can map your custom controls to existing Delphi test objects classes, or to custom test object classes that you define later in this task.

 Decide which custom test object classes you will create to represent your custom controls (if any), and which existing Standard Windows test object classes will serve as their inner objects.

 Copy the sample toolkit configuration file, <UFT One installation folder>\samples\DelphiExtSample\ToolkitSupportSet\TrackerSampleToolkitCfg.xml, to create your toolkit configuration file.
 For information on the structure and syntax of this XML, see Understanding the Toolkit Configuration XML File Structure.

 For each custom control that you want to support, make a copy of the Value element that maps the TTrackBar custom control to the custom test object class DelphiTrackBar.
 Replace TTrackBar and DelphiTrackBar with the appropriate names.

 For each custom test object class that you create (if any), make a copy of the Key element that contains the settings for the DelphiTrackBar custom test object class.
 Replace the test object name, the InnerProgId, and the InnerMicClass values, with the appropriate test object names.